phillycommunitywireless/phillycommunitywireless/content/en/faq.md

 ## How does it work?

+PCW’s efforts center on mesh networks, a distributed system of network routers which allow a single source of bandwidth to be shared among a broader group of users with very little cost or infrastructure required for connection.

+Traditional internet service providers rely on a one-way, centralized hub that transmits network traffic to all users on the receiving end.
+But with mesh networks, every router both receives and transmits network traffic simultaneously, enabling the network to remain operational even when individual nodes go out of service.

+The technical shape of mesh networks (interconnected, resilient) thus reflect the social connections that PCW seeks to amplify (democratic, participatory, decentralized).

 For technical information on the project, please see our [Docs page](https://docs.phillycommunitywireless.org/en/latest/).

 ## How do I sign up to get connected?